Posted on: July 19, 2018, | By Mandy, WayKen Project Manager

 3.5.
 Rapid tooling

-Plastic injection molding is a common method for producing large amounts plastic parts for consumer and engineering use.
+Plastic injection molding is a common method for producing large amounts of plastic parts for consumer and engineering use.
 The process consists of injecting molten resin into the cavity of a metal die under very high pressure.
 This is then cooled down, which results in the creation of a hard shape.
-The process usually takes few seconds to minutes depending on the part structure and size.
+The process usually takes a few seconds to minutes depending on the part structure and size.

 Rapid tooling is a bridge tool between rapid prototyping and production tool.
 If the demand of the product is not huge, or you want to compress the new product introduction cycle, rapid tooling should be a perfect solution for you.

-The initial investment in a metal tool is relatively higher, even for a rapid tooling.
+The initial investment in a metal tool is relatively higher, even for rapid tooling.
 By using soft steel, the simplified tooling design will save you a lot of cost and time.
-Almost any thermoplastic can be used; therefore, there is no any surprise if you need mass production thereafter.
-A production tool takes at least 5-8 weeks to complete, but rapid tooling takes only in 15 days, and you can get thousands parts within a week.
+Almost any thermoplastic can be used; therefore, there is no surprise if you need mass production thereafter.
+A production tool takes at least 5-8 weeks to complete, but rapid tooling takes only in 15 days, and you can get thousands of parts within a week.

 3.5.1.Benefits of rapid tooling:

 - Free in choosing any plastics and resins for any application.

 - Mold frame sharing technology.